vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/1_The_Enemies_of_the_Gods.md

 233

-by henotheism to other gods, such as Varuņa, Parjanya, Indra, Agni, and Savitṛ.
+by henotheism to other gods, such as Varuṇa, Parjanya, Indra, Agni, and Savitṛ.
 The degradation of such a term seems unlikely, and accordingly von Schroeder believes that there originally existed two distinct words, asura, ‘lord', and asura, ' spirit'.
 In India the latter use prevailed, and the older or contemporaneous asura, 'lord', was given up, because perhaps of risk of confusion with the other term, while the Iranians retained the use of Ahura as ' master'.
 This suggestion is ingenious, but purely hypothetical, and hardly necessary to explain the facts.
 Moreover, the idea that asura as 'spirit' is naturally applied to evil beings is decidedly fantastic.
 The precise sense which asura had in the minds of those who used it is unknown to us, but there is nothing to show that it had any connexion with the worship of the spirits of the dead, as frequently suggested.1 On the contrary, even from its possible connexion with asu,' breath', the word may rather have meant that which is essentially alive and possessed of power and strength."

 3

 The view of these personages taken by the Brahmaṇas is that they are equally sons of Prajapati, though born of a less worthy part of the god, from the descending breath, not the mouth, and that they are in constant conflict with the gods, and have to be defeated by some ritual performances.
 They are associated with the darkness, untruth, and error, as opposed to the gods.
 The term 'pertaining to the Asuras' is freely given to any ritual performance which the priests do not approve.
-Thus the Asuras are said to have only a morning and afternoon pressing, not three as the Vedic Indians, a point which has some affinity to the Avesta, and the mode of making the grave differs.* We have one fairly clear proof that Aryan enemies are included, for the Çatapatha Brahmaṇa 5 has preserved to us two barbarous (mleccha) words used by the Asuras, he 'lavo, which, despite various efforts to interpret them as Assyrian or something equally implausible, seem merely a Prākritic version of the Vedic he 'rayaḥ, ‘O enemies', pointing to an eastern dialect as in Māgadhi.
+Thus the Asuras are said to have only a morning and afternoon pressing, not three as the Vedic Indians, a point which has some affinity to the Avesta, and the mode of making the grave differs.* We have one fairly clear proof that Aryan enemies are included, for the Śatapatha Brahmaṇa 5 has preserved to us two barbarous (mleccha) words used by the Asuras, he 'lavo, which, despite various efforts to interpret them as Assyrian or something equally implausible, seem merely a Prākritic version of the Vedic he 'rayaḥ, ‘O enemies', pointing to an eastern dialect as in Māgadhi.

 6